Heavy-HTTP/.github/profile/Readme.md

 This is a runtime-specific library which is responsible for the server end of communication with the Heavy HTTP Client that makes the request.
 Since the library is runtime-specific it needs to be attached to the runtime as an HTTP interceptor.
 Since the library is attached as an interceptor whatever the APIs provided by the runtime can be used without an issue with the library.
 Similar to the Heavy HTTP Client, Heavy HTTP Server also can perform its magic regardless of which API is used for the communication.

 #### Looking under the hood
-When receiving the request from HTTP Client, Heavy HTTP Server performs the following operations
+When receiving the request from HTTP Client, Heavy HTTP Server Connector performs the following operations
 1. Identify whether the request is a Heavy Request or not (Based on request headers).
 2. If it's a Heavy Request shift to the Heavy Http Transporter to fetch the request data.
 Otherwise, proceed with the existing communication pattern.
 3. Provide the seamless experience of the HTTP request to the runtime APIs.

-When sending the response to HTTP Client, Heavy HTTP Server performs the following operations
+When sending the response to HTTP Client, Heavy HTTP Server Connector performs the following operations
 1. Identify the type of the payload and estimate the size of the payload.
 2. If the size of the payload is beyond the configured threshold shift to the Heavy HTTP Transporter to continue the communication.
 If not proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP response to the HTTP Client.
 (If the response is a heavy response, then the HTTP Client must be a Heavy HTTP Client to understand the protocol).